"The Color of Love"

 I am Zhaawano Giizhik.
 This blog story is the thirteenth already in a series titled Teachings Of The Eagle Feather, featuring my art (jewelry, mostly) along with works of art by kindred artists.
 Both my stories and the artworks displayed seek to provide an insight into the old and venerable worldview of the Anishinaabe Peoples.

-Today's story introduces a brand new set of wedding rings designed and handcrafted by myself.
-Also, two acrylics on water color paper by second-generation Anishinaabe Medicine painter Simone McLeod serve as illustrations for the story.
+The story introduces a brand new set of wedding rings designed and handcrafted by myself.
+Also, a mixed-media acrylic by Moses, titled One Body One Spirit, and an untitled acrylic canvas by the late great Ojibwe painter Gelineau Fisher serve as illustrations for the story.

 The unique wedding rings that you see here are titled Zaag’idiwin Onaanzigan; this is Anishinaabemowin (Ojibwe) for “The Color of Love.”
 Both rings, provided with a matte finish, are constructed of 14K palladium white gold and mounted with a 0.0787 x 0.0787 inch (2 x 2 mm) carré-cut amethyst.
 The magic luster of the purple stones, which are set in a bezel of yellow gold, refers to an important Teaching that belongs to a sacred set of guidelines of the Anishinaabe Peoples, often called Seven Grandfather Teachings.
 These Nizhwaaswi Gagiikwewinan are considered a part of Gichi-dibaakoniwewin, the Great Binding Law of the Great Mystery, and they became the foundation of Midewiwin spiritual practice.